Orinks/space-colony-defense/cli/knowledge.md

 - This ensures user preferences persist across game sessions
 - When toggling speech modes, the configuration is updated immediately and persists across restarts
 - SAPI initializes correctly at startup based on the saved speech mode setting

+## Speech Timing and Interruption
+- When announcing multiple pieces of information sequentially, use `interrupt=False` in SRAL calls
+- Add small delays (0.5s) between important announcements to prevent speech overlap
+- Welcome messages and menu introductions should complete before menu options are announced
+- This is especially important for screen reader users who need to hear complete instructions